How Pheromones Attract Men And Women

 Humans, Pheromones are Primarily Used as an Attractant

 Jacobson's organ, technically known as the Vomeronasal Organ, is located between the nose and mouth and is available for the sole purpose of sensing pheromones.
 This is how pheromones attract men and women.

-CopulinsPheromones are good at altering people's actions.
-There are many forms of pheromones, each with different purpose or different reaction.
-Some of such reactions include a signal for sex, food, and danger.
-Different kinds of pheromones have different influences on the response.
-Get more information about copulins for Men to Attract Women.
+CopulinsPheromones are good at altering people's responses.
+There are several types of pheromones, each with separate purposes or different reaction.
+Just some of such reactions include a signal for food, sex, and danger.
+Different variations of pheromones have different influences on the behavior.
+Read more on copulins for Men.